 6.4.
 Pre-paid time; fixed fee projects; discounts; expiry

 6.4.1 – Payments made in advance of fees being incurred may qualify for a discount in accordance with our currently published fee rates.

 6.4.2 – Amounts held by us to your credit (whether described as ‘deposit’, ‘funds’ or ‘prepayment’) will be used to clear sales invoices until no funds remain.
 Such amounts can only be applied to our invoices and will not be returned.
 All deposits, funds and prepayments are non-refundable (unless you are trading with us as a ‘consumer’, in which case you may claim a refund of unused pre-payment with the charging rate adjusted to reflect the actual time used).

-6.4.4 - Time purchased in advance must be used within twelve months of your purchase date.
+6.4.3 – Time purchased in advance must be used within three months of your purchase date.
 Time that remains unused after that period may be lapsed from your account and deemed to have been used, unless an extension is expressly agreed in writing by a director at the proposal stage or by exchange of email subsequently.

 6.5.1 - Mileage is charged at current rates, other travel and subsistence at cost.

-6.6.1 - We may invoice unbilled fees and expenses in stages as the project proceeds.
-Invoices are payable within 10 days with the exception of prepayment invoices which are payable upon presentation.
+6.6.1 – We may invoice unbilled fees and expenses in stages as the project proceeds.
+Invoices are payable within 10 days.
 We shall be entitled to withhold and/or reschedule services while amounts payable to us are overdue.